UCLALibrary/docusign/README.md

    1. `docker images | grep vsc-docusign` # vsc-docusign-LONG_HEX_STRING-uid
    2. `docker image rm -f vsc-docusign-LONG_HEX_STRING-uid`
 3. Start VS Code as usual.

+## Running code

+Running code from a VS Code terminal within the dev container should just work, e.g.: `python form_data_demo.py` (or whatever the specific program is).

+Otherwise, run a program via docker compose.
+From the project directory:

+`docker compose run python python form_data_demo.py`

+This starts up a container for the `python` service via `docker compose`, runs the given program, then shuts down the container.